Torus bundle Liouville domains are stably Weinstein

 \begin{proposition} Let $(W,\lambda)$ be a Weinstein domain of dimension $2n$, and let $\phi$ be a Morse function for which $X_\lambda$ is gradient-like.
 Then $\phi$ admits no critical points of index greater than $n$. \end{proposition}

-This means that a Weinstein domain has the homotopy type of a half-dimensional CW-complex, and thus any Liouville domain without this property cannot possibly be Weinstein.
+This means that a Weinstein domain has the homotopy type of a half-dimensional CW-complex.
 In particular, as is the case for compact complex manifolds with pseudo-convex boundary, Weinstein domains of dimension at least $4$ must have connected boundaries.
-The first examples of Liouville-but-not-Weinstein domains were given by McDuff in \cite{mcduff1991symplectic}, who constructed a Liouville structure on $DT^*\Sigma_g\setminus N(\Sigma_g)$, the disc cotangent bundle of a surface of genus $g$, with a neighborhood of the zero-section removed, for any $g>1$.
+The first examples of Liouville-but-not-Weinstein domains were given by McDuff in \cite{mcduff1991symplectic}, and further examples of Liouville-but-not-Weinstein domains have been constructed by Geiges \cite{geiges1994symplectic}, \cite{geiges1995examples}, Mitsumatsu \cite{mitsumatsu1995anosov}, Massot-Niederkr\"{u}ger-Wendl \cite{massot2013weak}, and Huang \cite{huang2019dynamical}, with such examples now existing in all even dimensions.

-Further examples of Liouville-but-not-Weinstein domains have been constructed by Geiges \cite{geiges1994symplectic}, \cite{geiges1995examples}, Mitsumatsu \cite{mitsumatsu1995anosov}, Massot-Niederkr\"{u}ger-Wendl \cite{massot2013weak}, and Huang \cite{huang2019dynamical}, with such examples now existing in all even dimensions.
-To the best of the authors' knowledge, all existing constructions of Liouville-but-not-Weinstein domains rule out the existence of a Weinstein structure by appealing to the topology of the Liouville domain.
+To the best of the authors' knowledge, all existing constructions of Liouville-but-not-Weinstein domains rule out the existence of a Weinstein structure by appealing to Proposition~\ref{prop:weinstein-topological-condition}.
 According to the \emph{Weinstein existence theorem} (c.f. \cite[Theorem 13.1]{cieliebak2012stein}), a Liouville domain which has the homotopy type of a half-dimensional CW-complex must admit \emph{some} Weinstein structure, and thus we are left with the following question.

 \begin{question} Let $(W,\lambda)$ be a Liouville domain which has the homotopy type of a half-dimensional CW-complex.
 Must $\lambda$ admit a Liouville homotopy to a Weinstein structure? \end{question}